bluedatainc/solutions/bdvcli_commands/bdvcli_commands.md

 ## 18. Add a port mapping

+  __Description__:

-  __Description__: Adds a port mapping where, "<vm name>" is the name of the virtual node/container,
-                   "<port>" is the port number being mapped (such as 22 for SSH or 443 for https), "<map mode>" Either http or tcp, depending on the service you are mapping and <tenant-id> is the ID of the tenant where this port mapping will apply.
+    Adds a port mapping where, "vm name" is the name of the virtual node/container, "port" is the port number being mapped (such as 22 for SSH or 443 for https), "map mode" Either http or tcp, depending on the service you are mapping and <tenant-id> is the ID of the tenant where this port mapping will apply.

+ __Note__:

-                   Run this command on Epic controller machine.
+      Run this command on Epic controller host machine.

   __Command__: